ksalah96/n8n-Projects/README.md

 ### 🔸 AI Marketing Team/
 Automatically delegates marketing tasks to specialist AI agents (content, ads, social) and logs results into Google Sheets using n8n.

+### 🔸 Website Tech Scraper/
+Automatically scrapes company domains, extracts their used technologies with AI, and logs structured results into Google Sheets using n8n.